Digital Rupee (e₹) – FAQs

 For P2P and P2M payments, the functionality of scanning a UPI QR from an e₹ app has also been enabled.
 In such cases, the settlement will be based on the UPI settlement timelines.

 Ans: The offline feature of e₹ enables the user to transact in locations with limited or no internet connectivity.
 It is expected to mirror the advantages of physical cash, making it a reliable solution for usage in remote areas.
 Currently, different solutions are being explored.
-One solution facilitates transactions without internet but still requires telecom connectivity, while another solution is testing transactions leveraging NFC communication,
+One solution facilitates P2P transactions without internet but still requires telecom connectivity, while another solution is being tested to enable offline P2M transactions on merchant POS terminals leveraging NFC communication.